yusufmsabeh/PemojisBot/README.md

 # PemojisBot
 It's my first discord bot

-It made for posting emojis and GIFs , add new emojis and delete from the list i know it is bad but it is my first one
+this bot made to deal with emojis and GIFs own your list of emojis and add, edit, del from and on it It is easy to use just type phelp
-To test it change the Token to your bot's token
+To test it change the Token to your bot's token enjoy

+believe  me it is not that bad